fabienfrfr/AnimateCV/Readme.md

 	- pip install torch-0.3.0.post4-cp36-cp36m-linux_x86_64.whl

 Note : uninstall oldest pytorch if installed !
-But, you need to add many function changement (name, etc.), like that :
+But, you need to add many function changement (name, etc.) if you want to use my code, like that :

 ```bash
 def rename(newname):